-Trust Your Gut: A Guide to Gut Health
+Trust Your Gut: An Introduction to Gut Health

 The gut, also known as the digestive tract or gastrointestinal tract, covers the sections of the body involved in food intake and excretion.
 The whole digestive tract from mouth, esophagus, stomach and intestines to pancreas, liver, gallbladder, colon and rectum is a part of this system.
 However, if we talk about gut health, we are talking about the bacteria in your microbiome and the digestion that takes place in your large intestine due to these microbiomes.

-All food is broken down in the gut to a basic form so it may enter the bloodstream and be taken as nutrients by your body.
-However, efficient digestion is only possible when your gut is healthy.
+All food is broken down in the digestive tract to a basic form so it may enter the bloodstream and be taken as nutrients by your body.
+However, efficient digestion is only possible when your gastrointestinal tract is healthy.

 Your gut plays a critical role in managing the following:

-It is critical to maintain gut health since it has such a close relationship with so many other aspects of your health.
+It is critical to maintain a healthy digestive tract since it has such a close relationship with so many other aspects of your health.

 Importance of a Healthy Gut